DrDas-Lab/Trajectory-Analysis/README.md

 R version: 4.5.3, renv 1.2.2

 Refer to `init.R` for specific versions of packages used.

+Steps to run the pipeline:
+1. Download the Methylation Expression folder from GitHub and extract the scripts.
+2. Download the [Methylation_expression.zip from Zenodo and extract the contents]([url](https://zenodo.org/uploads/18409437?token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6IjdiNWZjOWMwLWQzODgtNGUxMC1iMGI4LWZlNDgwMTZkZDEyMyIsImRhdGEiOnt9LCJyYW5kb20iOiIwNWNhZTQ1ODFiMmU1ODg5MGRhYzAxMzgyM2MwZjVkYSJ9.-zvMMN9v27c_RGUSR_G7VE-q359QChg99A7ncmeV0tOyO0AHcbqTdCkNoo7GVym8JLX-vWasS0pFRr2cuvQBJQ)) into the folder containing the scripts such that the folder contains the scripts and 3 folders (input, output and plots).
-To run the pipeline open the `pipeline.Rproj` file and initiate as follows
+3. Open the `pipeline.Rproj` file and initiate as follows:

 ```r
 # Restoring R environments